ig-emediplan/specification/chmed23a/paper-based-layout.md

 The medication block is located below the header (identification block, patient block, service provider block and 2D barcode).
 Between these areas the medication block should maintain a distance of about 0.5 cm.
 Arial 8.5 pt is recommended as the font and font size.

 The medication block is vertically arranged in columns or horizontally in medication rows and has a width of about 28 cm.
 The height depends on the number of medication rows.
 Approximately 15 medicaments can be listed on a single page, depending on their column height.
 If a second page is required, the column title should also be shown on the following page.
-It is allowed to provide column surfaces with a light grey background colour.
-Additionally the medication block must be framed.
+It is allowed to provide column surfaces with a light gray background color.
+Additionally, the medication block must be framed.
-The height and width of the columns are defined by the content.
+The content defines the height and width of the columns.

 For medicaments with zero posologies, all columns except **Medication**, **Reason** and **Prescribed by** are empty.
 For medicaments with multiple posologies, a separate row per posology is created which duplicates the data from the [Medicament](./README.md#medicament) itself.

 Amounts in the posology are stored as floating point numbers.
-To enhance the readability of the printed version, the creature should do a replacement of certain special case fractions, if the original number is within 0.001 of the value of the fraction: ½, 1/3, ¼, 2/3, ¾, 1/8
+To enhance the readability of the printed version, special case fractions should be replaced if the original number is within 0.001 of the fraction: ½, 1/3, ¼, 2/3, ¾, 1/8

-E.g. `0.333` should be displayed as `1/3`, whereas `0.331` should displayed as-is.
+E.g. `0.333` should be displayed as `1/3`, whereas `0.331` should be displayed as-is.

 |**Name**  |**Description** |**Characteristics** |**CHMED23A** |**Field** |
 | - | - | - | - | - |